guruthree/mac-se-video-converter/README.md

 ![Composite video output](resources/composite.jpg)

-(To avoid being a flicery mess, instead of interlacing every 5th line is skipped.)
+(To avoid being a flickery mess, instead of interlacing progressive scan is used with every 5th line skipped.)

 ## Hardware Requirements
 * A Raspberry Pi Pico